KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine - JavaScript with Jasmine...
 ============

-Goal is to learn core JavaScript language, the right way.
-Neither as client-side scripting nor as server-side scripting.
-In other words - the goal is not to learn everything that JavaScript offers.
-Selectively, the target is limited to the good, functional and effective parts of the language.
+Goal is to learn good, functional and effective parts of the JavaScript language.
 Further, I intent to test various language constructs with Jasmine and perform static code analysis with JSHint.
+Sort of "JavaScript Koan", my own way.

 Following are the books, I am refering.